Dermo909/ewd-moviesApp/README.md

 ```

 ## Extra independent learning
 Besides some React tags like Box/Link etc there are two main additions which required some investigation to implement correctly.

+### Spinner
 A spinner will be shown on screen after selecting a movie to view.
 This is shown using the following code(Loader tag).
 The spinner is displayed while the movie is being fetched and is null.
 ```bat
   return (
     <>